-Information and resources that can help your school support students from a refugee background.
+See information and resources that can help your school to support students from a refugee background.

 New Zealand accepts approximately 1000 refugees annually through the United Nations’ quota programme.

-Quota refugees spend about 6 weeks at the Centre for Refugee Education at the Refugee Resettlement Centre at Mangere.
+Quota refugees spend about six weeks at the Centre for Refugee Education at the Refugee Resettlement Centre in Mangere.

 Refugees can also apply to sponsor family members to join them in New Zealand under the family reunification programme.
-The family members don't go through the Refugee Resettlement Centre.
+The family members do not go through the Refugee Resettlement Centre.